Visayan hornbill: Habitat and conservation

+In captivity

+This bird is widely kept in captivity but due to the taxonomic reoragnization of the tarictic hornbill species complex it is unknown if these birds are of pure descent.

 This species has just been imported from Panay in the Philippines by Chester Zoo, England.
 There are two pairs at Chester, and two pairs at Avifauna in the Netherlands, amongst other collections.

 In the past, the Los Angeles Zoo has bred this species, but it is not known whether these birds were pure Penelopides panini panini, so it may not be the first captive breeding of this species; that title may go to a breeding centre on Panay, where Chester's birds came from.
 The Chester zoo has bred this species.

+Talarak Foundation based on Negros has bred multiple pure blooded Visayan hornbills.